-Project Manager, Humanities Without Walls
+Director of Operations, Humanities Without Walls

 Jason joined IPRH in May 2014 as the Visiting Project Manager for the Humanities Without Walls consortium.
 He comes to IPRH from the Department of Landscape Architecture at the University of Illinois at Urbana-Champaign where he served as Office Manager.
-He has been with the University of Illinois for almost a decade; before managing the office of Landscape Architecture, he provided staff and student support in the College of Fine and Applied Arts Undergraduate Academic Affairs Office and the College of Agricultural, Consumer and Environmental Sciences (ACES) Office of International Programs.
+He has been with the University of Illinois for fifteen years; before managing the office of Landscape Architecture, he provided staff and student support in the College of Fine and Applied Arts Undergraduate Academic Affairs Office and the College of Agricultural, Consumer and Environmental Sciences (ACES) Office of International Programs.
 He also taught world and Asian religions, in face-to-face and online contexts, at Parkland College from 2003–2013.
 Previously, he worked in various aspects of publishing, first as the Direct Sales Coordinator for the American office of Lonely Planet Publications, and later as Production Coordinator for Publication Services, Inc.

 Jenna Zieman joined IPRH as a Grants Specialist in April, 2017.
 She has worked in research administration for approximately 8 years, at both Northwestern University and the University of Illinois.
 Jenna holds a BS from the University of Illinois at Urbana-Champaign and an MSW and MSI from the University of Michigan.